 What is a diamond cut grade?

-While everyone has their favourite combination of the 4 Cs – colour, clarity, cut, and carat weight — cut has the greatest influence over a diamond’s brilliance, determining what we call “sparkle.”
-Excellent and very good cut diamonds have the highest light return.
+While everyone has their favourite combination of the 4 Cs – colour, clarity, cut, and carat weight — cut has the greatest influence over a round diamond’s brilliance, determining what we call sparkle.

 A diamond’s cut is measured using an international grading system developed by the Gemological Institute of America (GIA).
 Cut grades range from Excellent to Poor.
 Very good and excellent cut grades guarantee the greatest brilliance and fire.